The research doesn’t give you a clear winner (and that’s the point)

 In-office work: strength in synchrony, cost in fatigue

 What does fully in-office work do better than other models?
-In-office excels at real-time collaboration and cultural building.
+When comparing in office vs remote performance, real-time collaboration and cultural building are where in-office settings genuinely lead.
 Onboarding happens faster.
 Mentorship is organic.
 Design feedback loops are immediate.

 But the productivity data is sobering.
 Office workers log roughly 5 hours 15 minutes of productive time from about 7 hours 45 minutes total – meaning 2.5+ hours before hitting productive output.
-Interruptions are constant, with open-office environments averaging 23-minute interruption intervals.
+Interruptions are constant: Gloria Mark’s UC Irvine research found that interrupted workers compensate by working faster but at the cost of significantly higher stress, frustration, and mental effort, and in open-office environments interruptions occur roughly every 11 minutes.
 Commute time robs productive hours from your week [1].

 Engagement also drops.
 Only 27% of in-office employees in the US report high engagement versus 33% remote and 35% hybrid.
 The commute stress, office noise, and lack of flexibility wear people down over time.
 In-office work has the highest turnover pressure [2].